 Bearikade Weekender and Expedition bear canisters (detailed review here)

-Lightweight and expensive bear canister option, but excellent for those counting pounds in black bear territory.
+Lightweight and expensive bear canister option, but absolutely the best choice if you’re counting ounces in black bear territory.
 See more bear canister options here.

 Ursack Major bear bag

-Icebreaker Merino Wool Tech Lite T-shirts (men’s here)
+Icebreaker Merino Wool Tech Lite T-shirt – women’s (men’s here)

 Good warmth-to-weight ratio, comfy, and can be worn alone as tights without looking like long underwear.
 I use them for sleeping and as an extra warm layer on cold days.